 I did a little research online and they all called for the same 4 ingredients though some used Everclear instead of vodka.
 This is REALLY easy to make but you have to be patient because it needs some time to ferment.
 The end product was a hit and even better when you keep it in the freezer.

 Now I can cook with as much Limoncello as I want (YEAH!) because I can just make more!
 BTW, if you haven’t followed me for a while, I LOVE to cook with Limoncello.
-Some of my favorite recipes include Linguine with Limoncello Asiago Cream Sauce, No Bake Limoncello Pie, and this one we really like in the warm Summer months.Homemade Limoncello makes a great hostess gift around the holidays.
-Click To Tweet
+Some of my favorite recipes include Linguine with Limoncello Asiago Cream Sauce, No Bake Limoncello Pie, and this one we really like in the warm Summer months.Homemade Limoncello, a lemon flavored liquor, is easy to make at home; though does require a bit of resting time.
+It also makes a nice hostess gift!

 Stay up to date on all of my latest recipe experiments by signing up for my weekly newsletter!